12 Things You Need To Do When Your ZJ Stalls

 Pull all of the fuses out one at a time and go through the same cleaning routine as you did with the relays.
 If a leg on anything you remove looks charred, you will need to disassemble the PDC and correct the problem.

 #4.
-Battery and cables: Remember just because it looks good doesn’t mean it IS good.
+Battery, Cables, Charging System: Remember just because it looks good doesn’t mean it IS good.
 These cause a lot of problems you would never think would cause an rpm drop, miss, or other persistent problem.
 If you can borrow a battery to swap and see how it runs, you’re way ahead.

 First thing, pay attention to your battery gauge.
 Theoretically, each index mark on the gauge represents 1.25 volts.
 When you turn the key on, the needle should rise well past the first major index mark (11.5V).
 Immediately after the engine starts running from a cold start, the needle should stand up at about 14 volts.
 If it is not doing this, it is time to check the condition of battery.
 If you were able to measure it with a meter, you would be looking for > 12.65 (key off) and 13.8 to 14.3 volts (running immediately after cold start).